-Join Erica and I for a wonderful interview with Marlo Marquise!
+Join us for a wonderful interview with Marlo Marquise!
 Marlo is an fascinating, fun, internationally renowned striptease, cabaret, sideshow, and suspension artist!
 Learn more about her work and tour dates at her website.

 On June 16th and 17th at Alamo Drafthouse (Omaha ), I attended both nights of Crispin Glover’s appearance consisting of live performances, film screenings, Q&As, and book signings.
 And what a great time it was!
 Crispin Glover is one of the most wonderfully gracious, down-to-earth, and intelligent people I’ve met.
 His live performances films and should be experienced firsthand, because they defy easy description.
 But I’m going to try anyway.